umairdotdev/Data-Structures-and-Algorithms/BST-and-AVL/README.md

-# CS261 Data Structures Project
+# BST and AVL implementation

 This project is an implementation of **Binary Search Tree (BST)** and **AVL Tree**.
 Date: 27/2/2023